 Flowers on a potato plant indicate that its tubers (the edible part of the plant that grows underground) are starting to form.
 After you see flowers form on your potato plant, you know that the plant is doing well, and that it is getting closer to harvest time.

-Let’s take a closer look at why potato plants flower, when they flower, and what they look like.
+In this article, we’ll take a closer look at why potato plants flower, when they flower, and what they look like.
 We’ll also get into how and when to harvest your potatoes.

 Why Is My Potato Plant Flowering?

 According to Michigan State University, a potato plant will flower near maturity, as part of its process of reproduction (producing new plants).
-After flowering, a potato plant will sometimes produce green fruit with seeds inside.
+After flowering, a potato plant will sometimes produce green fruit (seed pod) with seeds inside.

 For this reason, most home gardeners use seed potatoes (sprouted potatoes) to grow new potato plants.
-To learn more about planting sprouted potatoes, read my article here.

 What Do Potato Plant Flowers Look Like?